Human Rights Foundation: Public perception

-Media and Publications
+Media and publications

-The Human Rights Foundation (HRF) actively produces and disseminates media content to raise awareness about authoritarianism and support human rights advocacy.
+The Human Rights Foundation actively produces and disseminates media content to raise awareness about authoritarianism and support human rights advocacy.

-Films and Documentaries
+Films and documentaries

 HRF has been involved in the production and support of several documentary films addressing human rights issues and authoritarian regimes.

 Sugar Babies (2007) is a documentary produced in association with HRF about the exploitation of Haitian migrant workers in the Dominican Republic's sugar industry.
 It focuses on issues of forced labor and statelessness.

 The Dissident (2020), directed by Bryan Fogel, examines the assassination of Saudi journalist Jamal Khashoggi and the political context surrounding the case.
 The film premiered at the Sundance Film Festival and was later released on video-on-demand platforms.

 Icarus: The Aftermath (2022) is a follow-up to the 2017 documentary Icarus, continuing the story of Russian whistleblower Grigory Rodchenkov.
 The film explores the consequences of exposing Russia's state-run doping program.

 Beyond Utopia (2023), directed by Madeleine Gavin, follows the escape of North Korean defectors through underground networks.
 HRF supported the film as part of its work on North Korea.

-Reports and White Papers
+Reports and white papers

 HRF publishes research reports and white papers that examine systemic human rights abuses in authoritarian regimes.
 These publications aim to inform international audiences, policymakers, and advocacy efforts.